narfdotpl/narf.pl/content/posts/5k-imac.md

 They make me miss the up-arrow: I put my index finger on the left key, ring finger on the right key, and instead of the up-arrow, I hit the shift with my middle finger.
 It wouldn't be much of a problem if I didn't have it remapped to be more useful than just shift (TODO: blog about my custom keyboard mappings).

 A testament to how good the Magic Keyboard is might be the fact that I own a mechanical [Das Keyboard][] with Cherry MX Blue switches, the clicky ones, but it lives in the closet.
 Das Keyboard is more comfortable to type on (and more satisfying!), but it has a thick cable and is huge: it forces me to put the mouse too far to the right.
 It is also annoying to move around when I want to put a piece of paper or an iPad in front of me.
-Last but not least, the love of my life throws various items at me when she hears the mechanical keyboard noise...
-Using the Magic Keyboard is much safer.

   [Das Keyboard]: http://www.daskeyboard.com/model-s-professional/